elastic/kibana/x-pack/plugins/alerting/README.md

 ## Terminology

-Alert Type: A function that takes parameters and fires actions to alert instances.
+**Alert Type**: A function that takes parameters and fires actions to alert instances.

-Alert: A configuration that defines a schedule, an alert type w/ parameters, state information and actions.
+**Alert**: A configuration that defines a schedule, an alert type w/ parameters, state information and actions.

+**Alert Instance**: The instances created from the an alert type execution.

 ## Usage